This post may contain affiliate links. You can read my disclosure page here.

-But, I am happy to report that I have been successfully pumping as an ER nurse in a very busy level 1 trauma center for the last 2 months.
-And to my surprise, its actually working!
+But, I am happy to report that I have been successfully pumping as an ER nurse in a hectic level 1 trauma center for the last two months.
+And to my surprise, it’s working!
 And I now know that I will be able to keep breastfeeding and pumping for my child for as long as I desire.

 In a perfect world, pumping every three hours would be ideal.
 But that may not be possible for a busy hospital nurse with a crazy workload.
 Figure out a flexible “working” plan such as:

 - 6:45 (before shift starts)

 - 1 pm, or 2 pm (lunch break)

 It is almost impossible to follow any schedule exactly, but planning at least gives you a guideline.

 #4.
 If you can afford it (and your workplace allows), try starting with two 12 hour shifts a week instead of 3.

 I was nervous about being able to pump for three shifts a week successfully, so I decided to start with two.
 I am so glad I did.
 It has made pumping at work seem less stressful and more attainable.
 As a bonus, I get to spend a little extra time with my son as well.
 Once my son starts eating more solid food and is breastfeeding less, I will go back to working three.

 Continually pumping away from your baby day after day might affect your breast milk supply.
 Talk to your administration about working every other day so you can breastfeed at home on the days in-between.

 #6.
 Find out if your hospital has a designated pumping station.